ciscoecosystem/Scratch/README.md

--Kafka validations that topic should exist before consumer is started , prod->trans->consumer configurations should follow this sequence
+- Kafka validations that topic should exist before consumer is started , prod->trans->consumer configurations should follow this sequence
--On kafka validation earlier the topic was getting created , now the topic shall be created on save click -Kafka python libraries synced in producer and consumer -producer avro tested without beam
+- On kafka validation earlier the topic was getting created , now the topic shall be created on save click
+- Kafka python libraries synced in producer and consumer
+- producer avro tested without beam
--consumer avro non tested
+- consumer avro non tested
--kafka topic names changed to producer topic and consumer topic -mapper logic integration and tested without beam -frammework structure.
+- kafka topic names changed to producer topic and consumer topic
+- mapper logic integration and tested without beam
+- frammework structure.